LokiLabs/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-features.md

 ![Screenshot of Graph Explorer with the steps to consent to permissions highlighted](./images/modify-permissions.png)

 The **Modify  permissions** feature is currently in preview, and some queries might be missing permissions.
-If permissions are missing for a query, the **Select permissions** option in the settings gear next to your profile contains the list of all available permissions:
+If permissions are missing for a query, the **Select permissions** option in the "More options" selector next to your profile contains the list of all available permissions:

-1. Go the settings gear and click the **Select permissions** option.
+1. Go the "More options" selector and click the **Select permissions** option.
 This option contains the list of all available permissions.
 2. From the list of all the permissions, consent to the ones you want.

 ![Screenshot of Graph Explorer with the Select permissions option highlighted](./images/select-permissions.png)

 ## Get an access or authentication token

-Graph Explorer includes an **Access token** tab that shows your access token when you are signed in.
+Graph Explorer includes an **Access token** tab that shows your access token associated with delegated permissions when you are signed in.
 On the **Access token** tab, you can copy the token if you need to use it in your favorite REST client application.

 ![Screenshot of the Access token tab in Graph Explorer with the Copy button highlighted](./images/access-token.png)